devr24/Kinetic.Mobile/README.md

 # It's enconvenient to communicate in Freelancer.com as you know.
 # My whatsapp number: +1 (928) 251-4577
 # Let's chat here
-# I initialized project and implement the splash screen already.
+# I initialized project and implement the splash and login screen already.
 # You can check other pages soon